chrisemoulton/factual-java-driver/README.md

 # Crosswalk

-The driver fully support Factual's Crosswalk feature, which lets you "crosswalk" the web and relate entities between Factual's data and that of other web authorities.
+The driver fully supports Factual's Crosswalk feature, which lets you "crosswalk" the web and relate entities between Factual's data and that of other web authorities.

 (See [the Crosswalk Blog](http://blog.factual.com/crosswalk-api) for more background.)